Important questions to ask while choosing a VoIP provider for your business

 Hosted vs Managed VoIP

-In case of managed VoIP, your company choose to manage the product (software) itself but chooses to outsource the management of associated hardware to a third party.
-While in case of hosted VoIP, your product (software) as well as the management of associated hardware is the responsibility of third party.
+In the case of managed VoIP, your company chooses to manage the product (software) itself but chooses to outsource the management of associated hardware to a third party.
+While in the case of hosted VoIP, your product (software), as well as the management of associated hardware, is the responsibility of the third party.
 You only pay for the services you use from your hosted service provider.

 What type of pricing model your prospective VoIP provider provides?
 The standard model of pay-as-you-go is the right choice.
-Some VoIP providers offer contacts which is not a good choice in VoIP based system.
-In pay-as-you-go model, should be able to pay month by month and change your plan whenever you want.
+Some VoIP providers offer contacts which is not a good choice in VoIP-based systems.
+In the pay-as-you-go model, should be able to pay month by month and change your plan whenever you want.

-How will you assess call quality of your prospective VoIP provider?
+How will you assess the call quality of your prospective VoIP provider?
 Discuss and gain insight into how your VoIP provider offers in terms of bandwidth, equipment, and ATA/router.
-Also discuss how weather conditions and location will affect your overall call quality.
+Also, discuss how weather conditions and location will affect your overall call quality.

-Some worldwide VoIP providers have their dedicated lines for any kind of traffic while other companies use public Internet.
-There is less chance for disruption with a private lines.
+Some worldwide VoIP providers have their dedicated lines for any kind of traffic while other companies use the public Internet.
+There is less chance for disruption with a private line.
 Call quality is not as great as with private lines.

 Location and regulatory Issues